Colloquium: Quantum anomalous Hall effect: Physical Mechanisms of the QAH Effect

 \subsubsection{Magnetism in moiré materials}

 In graphene and TMD multilayer materials, the carriers are often concentrated near the two inequivalent triangular lattice BZ corners, referred to as valleys, that transform into each other under TR symmetry.
-For the moir\'e material, QAH states that are known as of this writing, all have valley projected moir\'e bands with broken TR symmetry and non-zero Chern numbers.
+For the moir\'e material, the QAH states that are known as of this writing, all have valley projected moir\'e bands with broken TR symmetry and non-zero Chern numbers.
 QAH states then appear when opposite valleys, have different total filling factors.
 The mechanism that favors ground states with spontaneous valley polarization is itinerant electron exchange interactions, the same interactions that are responsible for ferromagnetism in many metals.
 Because of the long-range nature of Coulomb interactions, itinerant electron exchange is stronger between states that are close together in momentum space, {\it i.e.} in the same valley.
 Maximizing the magnitude of attractive itinerant electron exchange interactions competes with minimizing band energy, which has lesser importance when bands are narrow.
-Similar broken symmetry states are common in the presence of external magnetic fields where they are a part of the phenomenology of QH ferromagnetism \cite{sondhi1993skyrmions,yang1994quantum,eom2000quantum,nomura2006quantum,young2012spin}, where they involve asymmetric populations of Landau levels that have zero width.
-In the TBG case, interference between 2D Dirac waves mixed by momentum-boosting inter-layer tunneling processes at special magic \cite{bistritzer2011moire} twist angles leads to two low-energy flat bands (one conduction and one valence band) per spin-valley flavor that are separated from other bands.
-In the TMD bilayer case, on the other hand, bands become more flat continuously as the moir\'e period increases.
-At magic twist angles, spontaneous spin and valley polarization are both common at electron or hole moir\'e filling factors $\nu = n A_M$ smaller than 4 \cite{po2018origin,xie2020nature,bultinck2020ground,bultinck2020mechanism}.
-In particular, at $\nu=1$ and $\nu=3$, insulating states can appear \cite{xie2020nature,bultinck2020mechanism} with integer differences in the filling factors of different flavors.
-Spin ferromagnetism can also occur\cite{repellin2020ferromagnetism,potasz2021exact} but does not on its own produce a QAH effect.
-Valley ferromagnetism leads to low-energy magnon-like modes \cite{wu2020collective,alavirad2020ferromagnetism,kumar2021lattice} that have finite energy gaps.